 While the combined efforts of our sector have dramatically increased the number of women using contraception in many developing countries, the need for contraception and safe abortion services continues to grow every year.

 Vast numbers of people lack the services they need to be able to choose when and whether they have children.

-In human terms, this translates to some 22,800–31,000 lives unnecessarily lost each year, and cause serious illness and long-term disability for 8 million more.
+In human terms, this translates to some 22,800–31,000 lives unnecessarily lost each year, and cause serious illness and long-term disability for millions more.